-Volume indicator analysis is an important technical parameter which is ignored by traders specially the novice traders.
+Do you know what is volume indicator?
+Volume indicator analysis is an essential technical parameter which is ignored by traders specially the novice traders.

 One of the main benefits of volume is that it leads to the price movement of the stock i.e. giving us early signals when the price movement is going to continue or reverse.
 Hence volume indicators are useful measures for a trader.